lambsnd/oonagh/docs/README.md

 3. Click *Tools* > *Commit...* and check the to commit the new file under the "Change" tab.
 4. Add a "Commit message" on the designated space in upper right corner.
 This message should be something descriptive, related to the changes you have made.
 4. Then click "Commit".
 You will now see the message "Your branch is ahead of 'origin/master' by 1 commit." on top of the commit window.
-5. To upload changes to GitHub, go to *Tools* > *Version Control* > *Push Branch*.
+5. Go to *Tools* > *Version Control* > *Push Branch* to upload changes to GitHub.
 You should now be able to see your updated file on the GitHub repository.

-### Summary (TL;DR)
-  - Set up a copy of the GitHub repository (*local repository*) in your own computer.
-  - Before you start to make any changes, make sure the file version in your computer is the most up-to-date.
-To do so, you will need to *pull* branches from the GitHub repository.
-  - Any time you make changes you need to *commit*, or save changes to your local repository.
-  - Add a descriptive *commit message* in case you ever need to go back to a certain version.
-  - After you commit, you will need to *push* the changes, or upload changes to GitHub.

 ## How to add new content to the Oonagh website